sparrowcode/AlertKit/README.md

 }
 ```

-It available sice iOS 12, for early using always Light Mode.
+It available since iOS 12, for early using always Light Mode.

 ### Layout